pookia/Long_Term_QA_Research_Repository/Security_Testing_FrameWork/ReadMe.txt

-This Folder will Contain Drop in framework made with selenium.
+This Folder will contain materials and dumps for Security testing and projects to be implemented.